peterwilliams97/twitter_bot/README.md

 [do_twitter.py](http://github.com/peterwilliams97/twitter_bot/blob/master/do_twitter.py) monitors and replies to tweets on Twitter.

 Monitoring comprises

     Making Twitter queries to find all tweets variants of the term "paper cut".
     Doing some extra filtering on the query results.
     Saving the tweets to file.

-Replying is somewhat more involved
+Replying is somewhat more involved.

     Care is taken to avoid replying more than once to a person or a conversation.
-    Tweets are checked against the classification model Replies are made and saved to file.
+    Tweets are checked against the classification model.
+    Replies are made and saved to file.
     Summary tweets are generated on regular intervals so that the twitter-bot's activity can be checked with a [Twitter query](http://twitter.com/#!/search/%40owwwpapercut%20liebig).